 Is Power-Assisted Liposuction (PAL) Right for You?

-If you have concerns about skin laxity, it is important to discuss them with Dr. Mistry during your consultation.
-He will assess your skin quality and recommend the most appropriate approach to achieve your desired results, which may include skin-tightening treatments or additional procedures.
+If skin laxity is a concern, it is important to discuss this during your consultation.
+Dr. Mistry will assess your individual skin condition and recommend appropriate treatment options, which may include skin-tightening procedures or other surgical approaches.

 Considerations